Understanding a Hay or Pasture Test

 The results from a pasture or hay test can be used to select the best feeds and supplements to correct any deficiencies and optimise the mineral ratios.

-Article originally published in the April – May 2010 (Vol 31 No 6) issue of Hoofbeats magazine, updated since.
+Article originally published in the April – May 2010 (Vol 31 No 6) issue of Hoofbeats magazine, updated and added to.

 Further reading